TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/creation.md

 ## What are your natural abilities?
 All characters have intrinsic attributes about them that make it easier or harder for them to do specific things.
-[Read up on stats](/character/stats/), then choose either to **assign each stat a die** or **spend creation points**.
+[Read up on attributes](/character/attributes/), then choose either to **assign each attribute a die** or **spend creation points**.

-If you chose to **assign each stat a die**, rank your stats from best to worst-- no ties allowed.
-Your best stat is d12, your next best stat is d10, and so on.
-When you're done, each stat should be assigned a unique die between d4 and d12.
+If you chose to **assign each attribute a die**, rank your attributes from best to worst-- no ties allowed.
+Your best attribute is d12, your next best attribute is d10, and so on.
+When you're done, each attribute should be assigned a unique die between d4 and d12.

-If you chose to **spend creation points**, you get a pool of 10 creation points to spend on the starting die levels of your stats.
+If you chose to **spend creation points**, you get a pool of 10 creation points to spend on the starting die levels of your attributes.
 A d4 is 0 points, a d6 is 1 point, a d8 is 2 points, a d10 is 3 points, and a d12 is 4 points.